cssnr/vitepress-swiper-docs/docs/guides/get-started.md

 ### Dynamic URLs

-This can greatly help reduce boilerplate and footprint when creating Swipers.
+You can generate URL's dynamically using numbers to reduce boilerplate.

 See the [Dynamic URL's Page](dynamic.md) for more details.